Biography

 and Nicolas

-(trumpet) have joined their father to play in a trio all around
+(trumpet) have joined their father to play in

 Europe.
 These concerts are very